oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/GasBox.md

 The `GasBox` object also provides a `zero` value representing an empty gas box, and a `validate` method that checks if a given `GasBox` instance is within the valid range of gas values for a transaction.

-Overall, the `GasBox` class and object provide a convenient and safe way to manage gas usage in the Alephium project, ensuring that transactions are executed efficiently and securely.
+Overall, the `GasBox` class and object provide a convenient and safe way to manage gas usage in the Oxygenium project, ensuring that transactions are executed efficiently and securely.

 Example usage: